Kojobo/CreativePortfolio/content/portfolio/3d-printing-a-tiki-torch-top.md

 ![TikiTop practice prints ](/portfolio/3d-printing-a-tiki-torch-top_files/tiki_0thru8_sm.jpg)

-Karson took two tiki-tops with him when he returned to Chicago.
+Karson took three tiki-tops with him when he returned to Chicago.
 A week later he asked if I could print tops for the rest of his tiki-torches, even the ones that still had their original tops.

 ![](/portfolio/3d-printing-a-tiki-torch-top_files/bluetikis_all_ordered.jpg)
 ![](/portfolio/3d-printing-a-tiki-torch-top_files/bluetiki.gif)